soroushElz/BookSharingApp/README.md

 | POST   | `/feedbacks`          | Submit feedback/rating for a book                     | `FeedbackRequest` (JSON Body)                        |
 | GET    | `/feedbacks/book/{book-id}` | Get all feedback for a specific book (Paginated) | `book-id` (Path Var), `?page=int`, `?size=int` (Query)|

-*(For complete and interactive documentation, please visit the Swagger UI at `/swagger-ui.html` after starting the application.)*

 ---